The Age of Innocence (1993 film): Plot

-May advances the wedding date and it goes off without a hitch; Ellen declines her invitation.
-Archer's marriage is comfortable, but boring.
+May advances the wedding date, and it goes off without a hitch; Ellen declines her invitation.
+Archer's marriage is comfortable but boring.
 He eventually arranges to meet Ellen in secret.
 They admit they still love each other.

 The count offers Ellen money and even some personal freedom to return to him.
 Ellen's family pressures her to take the deal by cutting her personal allowance.
 However, Ellen declines the offer.
 Archer and she continue meeting in secret, but Archer's elaborate deceptions arouse May's suspicions.
-Archer and Ellen decide to make love, but before they can do so, Ellen abruptly announces that she is returning to Europe, aided by a generous allowance from Archer's mentor, Mrs. Mingott.
+Archer and Ellen decide to make love one time; but before they can do so, Ellen abruptly announces that she is returning to Europe, aided by a generous allowance from her grandmother, Mrs. Mingott.

 May throws a lavish farewell party for Ellen.
 Afterward, May tells Archer that she is pregnant.
 She admits that she shared the news with Ellen before confirming the pregnancy.
 Archer realizes that he has gravely underestimated May, who suspected his unconsummated love affair all along.
-He also realizes that Ellen left America because she could not bring herself to have an affair with a married father, and that the entire community has been working behind the scenes to separate him from Ellen, while believing that they had consummated their love.
+He also realizes that Ellen left America because she could not bring herself to have an affair with a married father and that the entire community has been working behind the scenes to separate him from Ellen, while believing that they already had consummated their love.

 A quarter-century passes, during which Archer and May raise three children.
 May dies of pneumonia, leaving him a widower.
-Ironically, high society's unwritten rules have faded away, and Archer's son Ted is engaged to the daughter of Beaufort's mistress.
+Ironically, high society's unwritten rules have faded away, and Archer's son Ted is engaged to the daughter of Beaufort's mistress, who became his second wife.

 Ted invites Archer to a father-son holiday in Paris.
 He reveals that he planned the trip so that Archer could meet Ellen again.
 Ted says that on her deathbed, May confessed to him that "when she asked you to, you gave up the thing you wanted most."
 Archer replies, "She never asked me."

 Walking to Ellen's apartment together, Archer cannot bring himself to visit her, so sends Ted in his place.
-He reflects on their time together and walks away.
+He reflects on their time together but also what his wife had done and then walks away.